-AND - FOR ADCIRCA, ALYQ, REVATIO OR SILDENAFIL ONLY: The member will not be taking another PDE5 inhibitor at the same time as the requested therapy AND - FOR REQUESTS FOR OPSUMIT (MACITENTAN): Documentation of a trial and failure or contraindication to Letairis (ambrisentan) and Tracleer (bosentan) - 6.
-IF REQUEST IS FOR BRAND PRODUCTS WITH GENERICS AVAILABLE: Documentation the patient has failed a trial of the respective generic product and/or the patient cannot take the respective generic product due to a formulation difference in the active ingredient or due to a formulation difference in the inactive ingredient(s) [e.g., difference in dyes, fillers, preservatives between the brand and the generic product which would result in a significant allergy or serious adverse reaction per the prescribing physician [DOCUMENTATION REQUIRED]. - B. CHRONIC THROMBOEMBOLIC PULMONARY HYPERTENSION (CTEPH)- ADEMPAS ONLY: - (a) Documentation member has been diagnosed as inoperable by a center specializing in CTEPH or pulmonary endoarterectomy (PEA) OR
+- FOR REQUESTS FOR OPSUMIT (MACITENTAN): Documentation of a trial and failure or contraindication to Letairis (ambrisentan) and Tracleer (bosentan) AND - 6.
+IF REQUEST IS FOR BRAND PRODUCTS WITH GENERICS AVAILABLE: Documentation the patient has failed a trial of the respective generic product and/or the patient cannot take the respective generic product due to a formulation difference in the active ingredient or due to a formulation difference in the inactive ingredient(s) [e.g., difference in dyes, fillers, preservatives between the brand and the generic product which would result in a significant allergy or serious adverse reaction per the prescribing physician [DOCUMENTATION REQUIRED].

+B. CHRONIC THROMBOEMBOLIC PULMONARY HYPERTENSION (CTEPH)- ADEMPAS ONLY:

-- (b) Documentation member been diagnosed as recurrent or persistent CTEPH after PEA AND - Adempas (riociguat) will NOT be administered with phosphodiesterase (PDE)-5 inhibitor ornitrates
+- (a) Documentation member has been diagnosed as inoperable by a center specializing in CTEPH or pulmonary endoarterectomy (PEA) OR - (b) Documentation member been diagnosed as recurrent or persistent CTEPH after PEA AND - 2.
+Adempas (riociguat) will NOT be administered with phosphodiesterase (PDE)-5 inhibitor ornitrates